Distinctive accent on torture video leads police to suspect

 Authorities identified the second victim as Veronica Abouchuk, who was 52 when her family reported her missing in February.
 The family last saw her in July 2018, police said.

-Smith told police where he killed Abouchuk and disposed of the body.
+Smith told police where he left Abouchuk’s body.
 It was in an area near where State Troopers recovered a skull with a bullet wound earlier this year.

+He pleaded not guilty to a second set of charges in court Monday, and bail was set at $2 million.

+Several family members of the slain woman were sobbing and had to leave the courtroom when Smith was brought in.

 Police have released little information beyond what is in court documents.
 Anchorage Police Chief Justin Doll said there’s no evidence of a public safety threat.

-In seeking the high bail, prosecutors cited his ties to South Africa.
+In seeking the high bail, prosecutors cited Smith’s ties to South Africa.

 Authorities said Smith came to Alaska about five years ago and became a naturalized U.S. citizen in September.